Essays, Articles + More

 Essays, Response Essays, Position Papers, Manifestos, Commentaries, Review Essays, Preface

 “Introduction: Gender and Matter.”
 In Matter, volume editor, Alaimo, part of the Gender series, MacMillan Interdisciplinary Handbooks, Editor, renee hoogland; Associate Editors, Nicole Fleetwood and Iris Van der Tuin.
-2017.
+2017: xiii-xviii.

 “Animals.”
-Essay for Keywords in the Study of Environment and Culture, ed.
+Essay for Keywords for Environmental Studies, ed.
 Joni Adamson, William Gleason, David N. Pellow.
-New York: NYU Press, 2015.
+New York: NYU Press, 2015: 9-13.

 “Bring your Shovel.”
 Manifesto for inaugural issue of Resilience: A Journal of the Environmental Humanities.
-1.1 December 2013.
+1.1 December 2013: (1 page).

 “Thinking as the Stuff of the World.”
 Invited essay for inaugural issue of O-Zone: A Journal of Object-Oriented Studies, 1.1 Autumn 2013: 13-21. http://o-zone-journal.org/short-essay-cluster